ShreyasN707/gitOnboarder/README.md

    ```

 2. **Install dependencies**
-   It's recommended to use a virtual environment like Conda or venv.
+   I recommend you to use a virtual environment like Conda or venv.
    ```bash
    pip install -r requirements.txt
    ```